-The Master Use Case provides an in-depth look at human and technology workflow processes used to operationalize skills-based hiring for job seekers and employers.
+The Master Use Case provides an in-depth look at human and technology workflow processes used to operationalize skills-based hiring for job seekers, education providers, and employers.
 It includes the use of data standards for each step in the process and identifies potential points of failure and where additional work is needed in order to realize the full potential of skills-based hiring and advancement for the talent marketplace.

 Senior Director, Programs at U.S. Chamber of Commerce Foundation